-Dane County hosts a collaborative Criminal Justice Council (CJC) composed of executive level criminal justice leaders, including the Presiding Judge, Sheriff, District Attorney, Clerk of Courts, County Executive, and County Board Chair, as well as stakeholders from law enforcement, defense, municipal judiciary, and corrections (See list of 2017 CJC members).
+Dane County hosts a collaborative Criminal Justice Council (CJC) composed of executive level criminal justice leaders, including the Presiding Judge, Sheriff, District Attorney, Clerk of Courts, County Executive, and County Board Chair, as well as stakeholders from law enforcement, defense, municipal judiciary, and corrections.
 The CJC was created in Chapter 15 of the Dane County Code of Ordinances in 2008.
 In 2010, the CJC became a stronger, staff-supported collaborative council.

 In July 2015, the CJC amended the Code of Ordinances to specify and update the mission of the CJC (as agreed upon by all members).
 It reads as follows: “The Dane County Criminal Justice Council shall: (a) provide an on-going forum for collaboration and coordinated leadership among criminal justice agencies, (b) Facilitate the implementation of effective, efficient, data-driven criminal justice policies and practices that maximize justice, equity, and the safety of the public, (c) Monitor and ensure accountability of the criminal justice system, (d) Provide program oversight for criminal justice initiatives.”
 (Dane County Ordinance 15.46)